"I want to advocate for those voices who are still suppressed."

-y name is Kashi*, and I was born in Mumbai, India.
-When I was 5 years old, I was taken from my family and sold to a man named Naresh* who lived in Kolkata.
+My name is Kashi*, and I was born in Mumbai.
+When I was 5 years old, I was taken from my family and trafficked to a man named Naresh* who lived in Kolkata.

 I was told to do chores around the house, washing dishes, sweeping, and tending to the needs of Naresh and his family.
 I was such a small girl, and sometimes I would get very homesick and cry.
 I wondered when I would go home.
 But when I cried, they would lock me in a dark room, sometimes for an entire day with no food or water.

 Some days, Naresh’s brother and his sons came to the house.
-His sons would misbehave with me, and even though I tried to resist, they forced themselves on me.
+Even though I tried to resist, they forced themselves on me.

 The boys told me that if I tried to speak up and call for help, nobody would believe me.
 And they were right.
 Who would believe me?
 Who would listen to me and take my side?
 By the time I was 15 years old, I had been raped many times.